happypsyduck/simple-options/README.md

 # Simple Options
-This is a simple options market for users to bet against and for the price of Ethereum on a daily basis.
+This is a simple binary options market for users to bet against and for the price of Ethereum on a daily basis.
 This is a round based game.
 The round will end automatically from a cron job running on an external process.
+The entire market is located in the smart contract and the price oracle is sourced from MakerDAO.

 ## Website
 https://happypsyduck.github.io/simple-options/

+## Contract Address

 ## Running Mirror
 This is a browser based application and is mobile optimized.
 It is advised to **clone the website in case it goes down**.
 You need to follow these steps to start running the web interface locally: